 1. Brand reputation

 Making sure your brand is aligned properly with sustainable logistics providers matters.
 Understanding customer interaction should be a core interest and KPI for eCommerce businesses and retailers in the B2B, D2C environment.
-Empirical data and research in this area have confirmed it’s a large point of contention for customers in 2022.
+Empirical data and research in this area have confirmed it’s a large point of contention for customers today.

 Having integrity in your already eco-conscious brand also means being eco-conscious in the supply chain.
 Your customers will pay attention to this – and not focusing on this can alienate you from your audience.
 From store to door – make sure it’s all green.
 Go green or go home!